CaliforniaHerps.com

 Geographical Range

-Historically found in California along the Pacific coast from the Baja California border west of the deserts and the Sierra Nevada, north to the Bay Area, and inland as far north as Shasta Reservoir, and south into Baja California.
+Historically found in California along the Pacific coast from the Baja California border west of the deserts and the Sierra Nevada, north to the Bay Area, and inland as far north as Shasta Reservoir.
 Ranges up onto the Kern Plateau east of the crest of the Sierra Nevada.
 The range has now been severely fragmented due to land alteration.
+Also occurs south of California in northwest Baja California.

 Full Species Range Map